espocrm/documentation/docs/development/api-search-params.md

 *String*

 What record [attributes](../administration/terms-and-naming.md#attribute) to return.
 Separated by comma.
 Whitespaces are not allowed.
-Specify to improve performance.
+Specify only attributes that you need, it can improve performance.

 Example: `id,name,status,assignedUserId`.